What is Standard Template Library (STL) in C++

 2. Container classes store data and objects.

-3. Container library in STL provide containers that are used to create data structures like arrays, linked list, trees, map, etc.
+3. The container library in STL provides containers that are used to create data structures like arrays, linked lists, trees, maps, etc.

-4. These containers are generic and can hold elements of any data types.
+4. These containers are generic and can hold elements of any data type.

 STL-Containers-in-C++